 I was going to Baku, and my trip didn’t start out well.
-I had been in Armenia just before, and as I was explaining it on my post about Yerevan, Armenia and Azerbaijan are not in good terms at all.
+I had been in Armenia just before, and as I was explaining on my post about Yerevan, Armenia and Azerbaijan are not in good terms at all.
 Actually, it’s impossible to go to Azerbaijan from Armenia (and vice versa).
 I had to go back to Tbilisi in Georgia, before heading to Baku.
 Obviously the customs officer saw the Armenian stamp on my passport and she bombarded me with questions “What were you doing there?
 What are you going to do here? etc…”

 As usual, I did my little research before getting in the country and I can tell I got by pretty well.
-Because in some casees, when they see an Armenian stamp on your passport, they ask you to delete all the pictures you took in Armenia, otherwise you can’t get in the country!
-I had taken all the necessary precautions before getting in Azerbaijan and apart from my Armenian stamp on my passport, there was no trace of my stay in Armenia (I deleted all my Armenian pictures on my phone, on my camera, I changed my Armenian money in Georgia, etc…).
+Because in some cases, when they see an Armenian stamp on your passport, they ask you to delete all the pictures you took in Armenia, otherwise you can’t get in the country!
+I had taken all the necessary precautions before getting in Azerbaijan and apart from my Armenian stamp on my passport, there was no trace of my stay in Armenia (I deleted all my Armenian pictures on my phone, on my camera, I exchanged all my Armenian money in Georgia, etc…).

 I’m finishing my stay in the Caucasus area with the city of Baku, in Azerbaijan!
 If we forget about the customs officer, the first thing that struck me, it’s the kindness of people there.
 A guy helped me when he noticed I was struggling to find the right bus to go to my hostel, some Azeri girls looked happy to see me in their country (“Where are you from?
 You’re coming here, this is awesome!“), and they wished me to have a nice stay in the city, etc…